rwahs/import-scripts/README.md

-# import-scripts
+# RWAHS Import Scripts

-Import scripts for RWAHS CollectiveAccess installation.
+Mapping files and import related scripts and tools for RWAHS CollectiveAccess installation.